Demographics of the Middle East and North Africa: Human Development Index

-The Human Development Index is a statistical indicator to obtain the average of human development in each country created by the United Nations Development Program (UNDP).
+The Human Development Index is a statistical indicator to obtain the average of human development in each country created by the United Nations Development Programme (UNDP).
 Three main dimensions are measured: Health, education, and standard of living.
 These dimensions are valued based on life expectancy at birth, schooling years and gross national income per capita.
 The 2018 Human Development Index of the Middle East and North Africa region countries range from Low to Very High category.
 The MENA region includes the richest oil countries in the world and the poorest such as Yemen and Djibouti.
 The last places of HDI in the MENA region are Sudan, Djibouti, and Yemen.
 Data about Palestine is not included in the HDI ranking.
 The table below shows the MENA countries according to their Human Development Index scores in 2018:

 Israel and the Persian Gulf countries are the highest countries ranked in the region, classified as Very High Human Development.
 The three main countries with a notorious sudden decline in the HDI ranking were Syria, Libya, and Yemen.
 The ongoing conflicts and violence had caused them to fall an average of 24 places in the worldwide ranking.
 Lebanon, not involved directly in a violent conflict, has been affected by the increasing waves of refugees coming from Syria.
 Compared to other regions, the Middle East has a higher income per capita than Latin America and sub-Saharan Africa, but it does not exceed East Asia or South Asia.
 Concerning the literacy rates, the Middle East is far behind Latin America and East Asia, and it is positioned ahead of Sub-Saharan Africa and South Asia.
 Other features not included in the HDI report to take into account for measuring development in the MENA region are the political regimes, national and international economic policies, accountability and the consequences of internal and regional conflicts.